RoboCupAtHomeJP/AtHome2024/rules/OPL/tu_en.md

 ### To Volunteer

-- Preparation (several days to several weeks before the competition)
-  - Prepare for known and unknown objects.
-- Announcements (Before the task starts)
+Volunteers are freely selected by the competing team, and will perform the following tasks:

-  - Select two guests
+- Select two (2) volunteers.
-- Announcements (30 minutes before the task starts)
+- Gather **thirty (30) minutes** before the test starts.
-  - Select and announce the initial position of the objects.
+- Receive instructions from the TC to raise the hand.
-  - Select and announce the unknown object.
+- The guests may follow the orders given by the robot only, and not act by their own.

-### To Referee
+### To Scorer

+Scorers are selected according to the *General Rules* [Scoring System](./gr_en.md#scoring-system) and will perform the following tasks:

-- Gather 30 minutes before the competition, receive instructions, and receive the score sheet.
+- Gather **thirty (30) minutes** before the test starts.
-- Act as the referee as described during the task.
+- Receive instructions about the score sheet, guests' information and command.
 - Score the competition.
-- Verify scoring content with other TCs.
+- Confirm the score with the other scorers and TC.
-- Submit the score sheet.
+- Submit the score sheet to the TC.

-> [!NOTE]
+> [!WARNING]
-> Scorers are selected from each team and score other team's task.
-Please refer to the [Scoring System](./gr_en.md#scoring-system).
+> Any information about the guests must not be shared with the competing team.
+Such action may result to the penalty in the scoring or disqualification of the team.

+### To TC

+- During *Setup Days*:
+   - Announce the `Consistent Objects` list.
+   - Prepare the `Unknown Objects`.
+- Before the test:
+   - Confirm the two (2) selected volunteers by the competing team.
+   - Select the `unknown object` and announce it.
+   - Select the predefined position of the objects and announce it.
+- During the test:
+   - Give instructions to one (1) of the volunteers to raise the hand.